danish09/ansible_examples/README.md

 To install jenkins, download the repo, go into Jenkins folder, modify the hosts file and run the below example command:

+#this is a sample command, please adjust the below command with suitable parameters according to your environment.

 ansible-playbook -i hosts  playbook.yml --extra-vars "target=alias_of_your_host" -vv